Mucositis (Mouth Sores) & Oral Care Tip Sheet

 - Do not wear dentures if mouth sores are severe.

-Mouth sores should not be ignored, since they can cause a decrease in your food and fluid intake, can be a source of infection, and can cause pain and discomfort.
-Call your doctor immediately if you have any one or more of the following:
+Mouth sores should not be ignored, since they can cause you to eat and drink less, can be a source of infection, and can cause pain and discomfort.
+Call your provider right away if you have any one or more of the following:

 - Redness or shininess in the mouth that lasts for more than 48 hours.

 - When you first notice any type of cut or sore in the mouth.

 - Have pain or a hard time with eating or swallowing.

 - Oral temperature above 100.4°F (38.0°C), chills or sweats.

 - Weight loss of 5 pounds or more since the mouth sores began.

 How are mouth sores treated?

 Mouth sores generally must heal on their own.
 Continuing to perform good mouth care can help speed the healing process along.
 If mouth pain is making it hard to eat and swallow, your provider may prescribe a mouth rinse to temporarily numb the mouth, or an oral pain medication.
 If weight loss from poor intake of food and fluids is a problem, you may be referred to a dietician.
 If necessary, your care team may decide to delay further treatments until the mouth sores have healed.